macro187/ApiLab/readme.md

 Service Implementations
 -----------------------

-Can re-use existing *NormalBurritoShop* implementation?
+Existing *NormalBurritoShop* implementation can be used?

-No "template" boilerplate?
+Lines of non-business-logic boilerplate code / config?

-Lines of code?
+Lines of code total?

 Supports async?